magento/pwa-studio/pwa-devdocs/src/tutorials/cloud-deploy/index.md

 ### Composer dependencies

-_Optional_: If you manually copied the `composer.json` file changes from previous steps, you'll need to update your `composer.lock` with these new dependencies.
+_Optional_: If you manually modified the `composer.json` file to make the changes described in the previous steps, update your `composer.lock` with these new dependencies:

 ```sh
 composer update